-Born in Sussex, tenor James Way was winner of 2nd Prize in the 62nd Kathleen Ferrier Awards at the Wigmore Hall.
-He was awarded the 2016 Simon Sandbach Award from Garsington Opera, the ‘most promising singer’ award at the Dean and Chadlington Singing Competition, he holds an Independent Opera Voice Fellowship and is a former Britten-Pears Young Artist.
-James studies at the Guildhall School of Music and Drama with Susan Waters, where he is supported by the Guildhall Trust, the Drake Calleja Trust, Countess of Munster Trust, the Behrens Foundation and the Mario Lanza Foundation.
-He previously graduated with a first class honours degree in music from King’s College London.
+Described as “a magnetic presence” (Opera Magazine) and “a consistent scene stealer” (The New York Times) James is fast gaining international recognition for the versatility of his voice and commanding stage presence.
+Born in Sussex, he was winner of the 2nd Prize in the 62nd Kathleen Ferrier Awards at Wigmore Hall.
+He was awarded the 2016 Simon Sandbach Award from Garsington Opera, and the ‘most promising singer’ award at the Dean and Chadlington Singing Competition.
+James is a former Britten-Pears Young Artist, holds an Independent Opera Voice Fellowship and an International Opera Awards Bursary.
+James studied at the Guildhall School of Music and Drama with Susan Waters, following a First Class honours degree in music from King’s College London.

 For all publicity materials please contact